Two-stage Training of Graph Neural Networks for Graph Classification: Related work

 \subsection{Transfer learning for graphs}

-While most existing methods attempt to train GNNs as an end-to-end classification system, some studies considered transfer learning in which the GNN is trained on a large dataset before being applied to the task of interest, often in a much smaller dataset. \cite{hlugzlplstrategies} succeeded in improving 3 (out of 4 attempted) existing GNNs by transfer learning from other tasks.
+While most existing methods attempt to train GNNs as an end-to-end classification system, some studies considered transfer learning in which the GNN is trained on a large dataset before being applied to the task of interest, often in a much smaller dataset.
+Hu et al.~\cite{hlugzlplstrategies} succeeded in improving 3 (out of 4 attempted) existing GNNs by transfer learning from other tasks.
 Rather than training a GNN to classify a dataset right away, the authors pre-trained that GNN on another massive dataset (up to 456K graphs); then they added a classifier and trained the whole architecture on the graph classification task.
-However, transfer learning for graph remains a major challenge, as \cite{ching2018opportunities,wang2019data} pointed out that considerable domain knowledge is required to design the appropriate pre-training procedure.
+Lu et al.~\cite{lu2021learning} also proposed a model consisting of two steps: pre-training and fine-tuning on downstream tasks.
+The key difference from ~\cite{hlugzlplstrategies} is that the model learns to adapt by simulating the fine-tuning process during the pre-training step.
+However, transfer learning for graph remains a major challenge, as Ching et al.~\cite{ching2018opportunities} and Wang et al.~\cite{wang2019data} pointed out, considerable domain knowledge is needed to design the appropriate pre-training procedure.